All Episodes

 Is your name Randy?

-That's something that I've noticed when we have audibly heard them.
+It's the only thing that I've noticed when we have audibly heard them, it sounds like it comes from nowhere.

-I mean you can't pinpoint where it's coming from.
+I mean, you can't pinpoint where it's coming from.

 It sounds like it's all around you.